Planning Your Namibian Safari

 Your Health in Namibia

 Malarial prophylaxis is not usually necessary for a vacation in Namibia as it only occurs in the very northern parts of Namibia, mainly between November to March.
-If your itinerary includes Zambia, Botswana, Zimbabwe, Malawi, Mozambique, Kenya or Tanzania, you may well need to take anti-malarial.

 We advise you to drink bottled water.